koichincom/still-waiting-discord/README.md

 This project is open-source under the [`MIT License`](LICENSE).
 Contributions are welcome!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+## Testing

+The project includes comprehensive test coverage for all major components.
+See [`tests/README.md`](tests/README.md) for detailed testing documentation.

 ## Privacy

 This bot does not store any message content.
 It only stores the following: